 Calling All Patent Agents

 Registered Patent Agents, Patent Engineers*, Technical/Scientific Advisors*, and Intellectual Property Managers*: We want to hear from you!
 What can HIPLA do for you?
 What would you like to see more of from the organization?
 What events and activities would benefit you?
-Please send your ideas/suggestions to Parul Anderson, the chair of HIPLA’s new Patent Agent Committee, firstname.lastname@example.org
+Please send your ideas/suggestions to Brandon Hudder and Valerie Moore, the co-chairs of HIPLA’s new Patent Agent & Intellectual Property Managers Committee, firstname.lastname@example.org

-We will also be hosting a luncheon in early Fall 2018 specifically targeting patent agents to discuss your ideas and to network with your peers.
+We will also be hosting events in 2020 specifically targeting patent agents to discuss your ideas and to network with your peers.
 More details to come soon!